-On the occasion of the International Women's Congress In March last, the daily paper of the Communist Party in Baku, the Bakunski Rabotschi (The Baku Worker), threw a vivid light on the history of the labor movement, and on the part played the working woman in this movement.
-We append some of data thus published, as also descriptions of the lives of some the women most active in the movement.
-The working women Baku have participated in the labor and socialist movement Bince 1902.
-The first of these, who took part in the illegal Organizations of the workers, were dressmakers and milliners in the centre of the town.
-The first to form social political circles were jewish social democratic dressmakers from the western provinces, members of the "federation".
+On the occasion of the International Women's Congress m March last, the daily paper of the Communist Party in Baku, the Bakunski Rabotschi (The Baku Worker), threw a vivid light on the history of the labor movement, and on the part played by the working woman in this movement.
+We append some of the data thus published, as also descriptions of the lives of some of the women most active in the movement.
+The working women of Baku have participated in the labor and socialist movement since 1902.
+The first of these, who took part in the illegal organizations of the workers, were dressmakers and milliners in the centre of the town.
+The first to form social political circles were jewish social democratic dressmekers from the western provinces, members of the "federation".